k-t-to/ToxPOD/README.md

 | 10  | 9.45  |
 |...|...|

 After loading the data, a plot and table of the input data are shown.
-Data entries with Dose = 0 are removed.
 The doses will be transformed to log<sub>10</sub> scale.
+If the input data contain a dose = 0, the 0 dose is converted to be 1/10th the minimum non-zero dose, so that after log transformation, the distance between the 0 dose and the minimum non-zero dose is 1.

 ### Analysis

 All analyses are performed using log<sub>10</sub>-transformed doses.
-Results are reported on both the original and log<sub>10</sub> scale.
+Results are back-transformed and reported on the original dose scale.

-Select the number of bootstrap samples to perform (default: 500).
+Select the number of bootstrap samples to perform (default: 1000).
 Click `Run Analysis`.
 A graph and table of the estimated POD distribution is shown.
 Under the Bootstrap Summary tab, a graph summarizing the interpolated spline fits and POD distribution is shown.
-Click the Download Results botton to download the graphs and results tables.
+Click the `Download Results` botton to download the graphs and results tables.

+**Note:** PODs and interpolated doses less than the minimum non-zero dose are rescaled to be left-bound by 0.
+Thus, in the downloaded results, for PODs and interpolated doses less than the minimum non-zero dose, values in the `log10` columns will not be equal to log<sub>10</sub>(`dose`).

 ### Sample Explorer